Stouffville Sun-Tribune: 1800s

 The Stouffville Tribune was started in February 1888, the earliest known proprietors being William Malloy and R. Keffer.
 Prior to that it had been the Pay Advocate under Thomas Shaw and Thomas Walker, then the Alert under H. Pemberton.
 It was changed to the Advance until 1888, when A. J. Hoidge renamed it the Tribune.
-Harry Hodge published the paper until the Keffer and Malloy entered the picture.
+Harry Hodge published the paper until Keffer and Malloy entered the picture.
 Malloy was born in 1842 in Vaughan Township and married in 1868.
 Before entering the publishing business Malloy spent time as a teacher in Port Rowan, Beamsville and Streetsville, as well as five years at the St. Catherine Collegiate Institute.
 After a short stint as a Methodist missionary and nearly a decade on a fruit farm in Forest, Ontario, he arrived in Stouffville in December 1889.
 Malloy was connected with J. Wideman, editor of the Alert, who contracted him for instruction of writing, bookkeeping and elocution for the Stouffville Library while Malloy was heading the Tribune.
 Malloy would continue as editor with his son Howard until 1922, retired but still involved with the paper until his death on March 17, 1928.